adequatica/adequatica.github.io/_posts/2022-09-07-hidden-gems-of-playwright.md

 - test.fixme
 - Explore Selectors in Playwright Inspector

-All of them are «illustrated» in the [GitHub repository](https://github.com/adequatica/ui-testing).
+All of them are «illustrated» in [this GitHub repository](https://github.com/adequatica/ui-testing).

 ## maxFailures {#maxfailures}